“Sirkka” is a documentary film about the life of Sirkka Tuomi Holm.

 She spent years on the Finnish-American amateur stage and served overseas during World War II.
 She has spent her life fighting for what she believes in and the rights of others.
 She has devoted her life to progressive and liberal causes.
 An actress, activist and veteran, Sirkka has written and been involved in numerous books and research on Finnish-America, socialism, labor, peace activities and feminism.
 Sirkka’s column in the Finnish American Reporter is the most read and loved by subscribers.

 Now it’s her turn to tell her story.

-This film in being created by Kristin Ojaniemi in partnership with the Finnish American Heritage Center, with a target premiere date of August 2019.
+This film was produced by Kristin Ojaniemi in partnership with the Finnish American Heritage Center, and premiered at Sirkka’s 99th birthday celebration in Francestown, New Hampshire in early August 2019.

 The film is currently in post-production and will be released on DVD soon.
 These processes come with costs as well.
 To help support the production of “Sirkka,” click on the Donate button on this page.